weberlab-hhu/Helixer/docs/training.md

 We will set up a working example with a limited amount of data.
 For this, we will process species for each of training, validation and testing.
-We will preprocess each species with GeenuFF, and then write to h5 files containing the numerical matrices that will be directly used during training.
+We will pre-process each species with GeenuFF, and then write to h5 files containing the numerical matrices that will be directly used during training.

-### Generating training-ready data
+## Generating training-ready data

-#### Pre-processing w/ GeenuFF
+### Pre-processing w/ GeenuFF
 >Note: you will be able to skip working with GeenuFF if
 > only wish to predict, and not train.
 See instead the
 > fasta2h5.py script.